-4. Spiritual, Moral, Social and Cultural Development Pupils' spiritual Sp1: ability to be reflective about their own beliefs, religious or otherwise and respect for different people's faiths, feelings and values development is shown by their: Pupils' moral M1: ability to recognise the difference between right and wrong and to readily apply this understanding in their own lives, recognise legal development is boundaries and, in so doing, respect the civil and criminal law of England shown by their: M2: understanding of the consequences of their behaviour and actions M3: interest in investigating and offering reasoned views about moral and ethical issues and ability to understand and appreciate the viewp others on these issues.
-Pupils' social So1: use of a range of social skills in different contexts, for example working and socialising with other pupils, including those from different development is religious, ethnic and socio-economic backgrounds shown by their: So2: willingness to participate in a variety of communities and social settings, including by volunteering, cooperating well with others and being , and the second able to resolve conflicts effectively Pupils' cultural C1: understanding and appreciation of the wide range of cultural influences that have shaped their own heritage and those of others development is C2: understanding and appreciation of the range of different cultures within school and further afield as an essential element of their preparation shown by their: for life in modern Britain , and the second C3: knowledge of Britain's democratic parliamentary system and its central role in shaping our history and values, and in continuing to develop Britain C4: willingness to participate in and respond positively to artistic, musical, sporting and cultural opportunities C5: interest in exploring, improving understanding of and showing respect for different faiths and cultural diversity and the extent to which they understand, accept, respect and celebrate diversity worship, curriculum, world, how we interact with ourselves, others and a divine being through stillness, creativity, curiosity and questions we will enable our children to continue their lifelong journey with a greater sense of empathy, sense of identity and purpose, show wisdom and be able to take a challenge.
+4. Spiritual, Moral, Social and Cultural Development Pupils' spiritual Sp1: ability to be reflective about their own beliefs, religious or otherwise and respect for different people's faiths, feelings and values development is Sp2: sense of enjoyment and fascination in learning about themselves, others and the world around them shown by their: Sp3: use of imagination and creativity in their learning and willingness to reflect on their experiences.
+Pupils' moral M1: ability to recognise the difference between right and wrong and to readily apply this understanding in their own lives, recognise legal development is boundaries and, in so doing, respect the civil and criminal law of England shown by their: M2: understanding of the consequences of their behaviour and actions , and the second M3: interest in investigating and offering reasoned views about moral and ethical issues and ability to understand and appreciate the viewpoints of others on these issues.
+Pupils' social So1: use of a range of social skills in different contexts, for example working and socialising with other pupils, including those from different development is religious, ethnic and socio-economic backgrounds shown by their: So2: willingness to participate in a variety of communities and social settings, including by volunteering, cooperating well with others and being able to resolve conflicts effectively Pupils' cultural C1: understanding and appreciation of the wide range of cultural influences that have shaped their own heritage and those of others development is C2: understanding and appreciation of the range of different cultures within school and further afield as an essential element of their preparation shown by their: for life in modern Britain , and the second C3: knowledge of Britain's democratic parliamentary system and its central role in shaping our history and values, and in continuing to develop Britain C4: willingness to participate in and respond positively to artistic, musical, sporting and cultural opportunities C5: interest in exploring, improving understanding of and showing respect for different faiths and cultural diversity and the extent to which they understand, accept, respect and celebrate diversity worship, curriculum, world, how we interact with ourselves, others and a divine being through stillness, creativity, curiosity and questions we will enable our children to continue their lifelong journey with a greater sense of empathy, sense of identity and purpose, show wisdom and be able to take a challenge.